 In today's competitive job market, it's not enough to have a well-crafted CV and cover letter.
 Recruiters also want to evaluate candidates based on their online presence.
-However, our recent survey found that many people in the UK do not take this fact into account when they search for work – and it could be sabotaging their job-seeking efforts.
+However, our recent survey found that many people in the UK don't take this fact into account when they search for work – and it could be sabotaging their job-seeking efforts.

-It's vital for job seekers to carefully monitor and manage their social media activities to ensure their online personal branding improves, rather than worsens, their chances of landing the job.
+It's vital for job seekers to carefully monitor and manage their social media activities to ensure that their online personal branding improves, rather than worsens, their chances of landing the job.
 It all starts with a simple Google search.

 Don't let your online activities turn into job-seeking self-sabotage.
 Today, Google your name, as it appears on your CV, to work out work out what employers will find when they search for you.
 Once you've found all there is to find, ask yourself the questions below.

 How do I come across online?
 What does my social media presence say about me?